 Basic Inexpensive Dashcam: Black Box G1W-CB ($59)

 There’s a couple different versions of this camera.
-I recommend the version with the capacitor (G1W-C) which does better in high temperatures like the inside of a car in summer and then getting the black version of the camera (G1W-CB) to make the camera more stealthy and less visible to anyone outside your v
+I recommend the version with the capacitor (G1W-C) which does better in high temperatures like the inside of a car in summer and then getting the black version of the camera (G1W-CB) to make the camera more stealthy and less visible to anyone outside your vehicle.

 The camera comes with the suction cup windshield mount and cigarette lighter power cable you’ll need, but it doesn’t include a memory card so you’ll need to get one of those.
 I’d also recommend picking up a hardwire kit to create a more clean and permanent wiring job in your vehicle.